SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Community and family: How does the species raise children?
 Consider whether the groups formed are based on age, sex, life stage, relation, or something else.
-Decide how large the groups can get, and what happens if the group gets “too big.”
+Decide how large the groups can get, and what happens if the group gets "too big."
 If there isn’t much overlap between groups, describe why.
 Conﬂicts: Does the species have particular rituals that it performs in order to solve conﬂicts?
 Do different groups have alternate ways of